nitlang/nitutorial/wiki/pages/mission_12_01.md

 * Difficulty: advanced

-Your mission is to combine your `caca` library and your `loglas` parser to render logolas vectorial image on a terminal.
+Your mission is to combine your `caca` library and your `logolas` parser to render a logolas vectorial image on a terminal.

 The `caca` library is